i80and/bum/README.md

 * TagLib
 * GStreamer 1.0

-Build and start Bum in the following way:
+To build and start Bum, run the following commands from the repository root:

+    cd bum
     cargo build --release
     ./target/release/bum -m ~/Music